Recommended LLM SEO Check Tools in 2026: What Each One Actually Does

 | Ahrefs | Traditional+AI | Trial | Limited | DR, UR | No | No |

-* My tool.
+* Our tool.
 See bias disclosure at the top.

-Given the evidence gap I described above, here is my honest take on how to approach this space:
+Given the evidence gap described above, here is our honest take on how to approach this space:

 - 2Invest in content relevance.
-This is the one signal that actually showed up in the data.
-Content that thoroughly covers a topic is far more likely to be cited than content that scores well on structural metrics but is tangential to the query.
-Content optimization tools (Surfer, Clearscope, MarketMuse) might genuinely help here.
+This is the one signal that actually showed up in our data (62x same-topic effect, AUC 0.915 classifier).
+Content that thoroughly covers a query - including its sub-intents - is far more likely to be cited than content that scores well on structural metrics but is tangential.
+Content optimization tools (Surfer, Clearscope, MarketMuse) can help with topical depth.
+Our own tool measures query-content relevance directly through query fan-out decomposition.

 - 3Monitor actual citations, not proxy scores.
 If you are going to spend money, monitoring tools (Otterly.ai, LLMrefs) measure the real outcome.
 A citation tracking tool tells you if something is working.
 A score tells you if you match someone's theory about what should work.